RevoTabs/HomeAutomation/README.md

 **Response**

 - `200 OK` on success
-- `404 NOT FOUND` if there is no device with this identifier
+- `403 FORBIDDEN` if there is no device with this identifier

 ```json
 [